Barnard Alumnae Admissions Representatives (BAARs)

 BAARs are designated alumnae who act as official links between the Admissions Office and students in their communities.
 They help the College identify and cultivate outstanding high school students and personalize the College admissions process.
 Their role is an important and rewarding one.
 They represent Barnard at college fairs, interview prospective students, and host receptions for accepted students.

-We can especially use BAARs in: Ohio, Washington (state), New Mexico, Arizona, Oregon, Florida (Orlando).
+We can especially use BAARs in Arizona, Florida (Orlando), New Mexico, Ohio, Oregon, and Washington state.
 If you are interested in the BAAR program, you may find more information about becoming a BAAR here.
-If you have any questions, please contact Michelle Biller-Levy in the Office of Admissions.
-You may reach her by telephone at 212-854-2014 or email her at email@example.com.
+If you have any questions, please contact Danielle Jakob in the Office of Admissions.
+You may reach her at 212-854-2014 or email@example.com.

 Mentor a Student - MAPS (Matching Alumnae to Partner with Students)